 Molina has established criteria and the sources used to verify these criteria for the evaluation and selection of practitioners for participation in the Molina network.
 This policy defines the criteria that are applied to applicants for initial participation, recredentialing and ongoing participation in the Molina network.

-Molina reserves the right to exercise discretion in applying any criteria and to exclude practitioners who do not meet the criteria.
-To remain eligible for participation practitioners must continue to satisfy all applicable requirements for participation as stated herein and in all other documentations provided by Molina.
+To remain eligible for participation practitioners must continue to satisfy all applicable requirements for participation as stated herein and in all other documentations provided by Molina Healthcare.